rishihhp/nlp-research/README.md

 ## 👨‍💻 Author

 **Rishi Hariharaprasad**
-12th Grade Programmer, Brandeis High School
-Rise Finalist · Congressional App Winner · International Hackathon Finalist
+Rise Finalist · Congressional App Winner · 2x International Hackathon Winner

 > "I wrote this paper to better understand the ML algorithms used in my app and how to read data more efficiently."